jags111/noisy/README.md

 code, an easy to use CLI as well as easy monitoring during training using [Weights And Biases](https://wandb.ai).

+## Requirements

+All Python requirements are listed in `requirements.txt`.
+For training, a CUDA capable GPU is *strongly* recommended.
+However, most CLI commands take a `--device` argument that can be either `cpu` or `cuda`.
+Thus, all operations can also be performed on the CPU.

+The system was developed and tested on Ubuntu 20.04 LTS.
+I have not tried it on Windows (i.e. WSL2) or MAC, but I can not think of an obvious reason why that should not work.

 ## Usage and CLI

 - `./cli.py init` - Creates a new *project*, based on `/configs/default.yaml`.